lecon20122/EmployeesAssessments/README.md

  in `src/Core/Application/Features`, each feature has its own view models and DTOs, also the Commands and Queries

 The benefits of a Vertically Sliced architecture include improved maintainability, reduced coupling between unrelated features, and the ability to develop and test features independently.

-## Packages Used

-In this project, we've used the following packages, along with their latest versions at the time of this task:

-- AutoMapper: v12.0.1
-- MediatR: v12.1.1
-- Identity Framework: v7.0.12
-- Entity Framework Core: v7.0.12
-- JwtBearer v7.0.12